Silahkan berikan kesan dan pesan sebagai mahasiswa setelah belajar atau berinteraksi dengan Mr. Syayid.

 Salam sukses!
 Untuk diri kita, keluarga, dan Indonesia.

-I begin my writing for this time with these two sentences:
+I begin my writing for this time with these two statements of mine:

 It has always become a saddest part for Muslims to be seen in a misleading way.
 Previously, in 2010, the burning of Qur’an, which was almost done by a priest in Florida, and now, the mocking video of “Innocent of Muslims” made by Sam Bacille, a US citizen.
 I imagine if the leaders of the United States did not spread the ideas of mutual understanding about its citizens, the Muslim world still views American in a negative way.
 Why?
 Everyone knew that 9/11 was a tragic thing to happen in the United States, but considering that several countries in the world had been colonized for more than centuries by “advanced” countries, but these “colonized” countries keep going and make good connection with “those” countries, this is something that an American should realize.
 The center of the world is not in the United States, but it is in everyone’s heart.
 Then, what is the thing that can cause this stupid mockery over one religion and what does it mean with hurting other religions as well?
 Is there anything to do with the government?
 What should we do as a global citizen who knows how to think beyond our common circle?